 The University of California Davis is currently researching the feasibility of flooding permanent crop fields during dormancy as a means of recharging groundwater.
 This could be a viable opportunity for MID and other local agencies to replenish groundwater within the Modesto Subbasin.
-The Modesto Sub-basin Groundwater Sustainability Plan is likely to identify artificial recharge projects within the Modesto Sub-basin to achieve continued sustainability and compliance with SGMA.
+Artificial recharge projects are likely to be developed in MID to achieve continued sustainability and compliance with SGMA The Modesto Sub-basin Groundwater Sustainability Plan is likely to identify artificial recharge projects within the Modesto Sub-basin to achieve continued sustainability and compliance with SGMA.